MySmile/mysmile/docs/source/REST API/Errors.rst

 |           | invalid parameters use    | { code: 500, msg: "Unsupported value of parameter lang" } |
 +-----------+---------------------------+-----------------------------------------------------------+

+.. rubric:: Notes
-Note: error messages should be only in English.
+.. [#f1] Error messages should be only in English.